Mayor (France): Special delegation

 In case of dissolution of a Municipal Council, the resignation of all its members in office, the final cancellation of the election of its members, or if the Municipal Council can not be constituted, a special delegation, appointed by the prefecture within eight days, performs the functions of the municipal council.

 This special delegation elects its president and, if applicable, its vice-president.
 The President or, failing that, the vice president acts in the office of mayor.
 Its powers cease upon installation of the new municipal council.

 Duration of mandate

-The duration of the mandate for a mayor is equal to that of the municipal council - i.e. six years.Nevertheless the mandate of municipal councils and mayors in 2001 which was to be complete in 2007 was extended by one year by Act No. 2005-1563 of 15 December 2005.
-The 2008 municipal elections were held in March 2008.
+The duration of the mandate for a mayor is equal to that of the municipal council - i.e. six years.
 The mayor can be reelected at the end of his term.

 The mayor has his own mandate: he may resign freely and, in case of death or removal from office by court order or decision of the Council of Ministers, be replaced without causing new municipal elections.